-Special Note: The Computer Science Department's Admissions Committee will not make admissions decisions for Fall 2015 until after the deadline.
+Special Note: The Computer Science Department's Admissions Committee is currently in the process of making admissions decisions for Fall 2015.
+We expect the application review process will continue throughout April.
 Due to the volume of applicants, we are unable to give you the status of your application or tell you if your application is complete.
 However, you can check if your application is complete on the SMTS website:http://www.nyu.edu/gsas/request/smts.html

 Submitting your application online

 To apply, you must use our online application.
 When using the online application, you can submit all materials electronically.

 The online procedure is user-friendly; however, if you have any questions regarding the application process, please view the Application Resource Center's frequently-asked questions.